There are several ways to make money selling on Amazon, you can:

 Manipulating customer reviews

-Make sure you’re not anything shady and that only legitimate Amazon customers are leaving reviews.
+Make sure you’re not doing anything shady and that only legitimate Amazon customers are leaving reviews.
 Incentivized reviews are prohibited, meaning you cannot offer any sort of compensation or perk for people to leave reviews about your products.

 Manipulating sales rank

 Basically the only white hat method to get initial sales is running a pay per click campaign, you should start with this anyways.
-Giveaways or deep discounts are frown upon and can get you in trouble before selling your first batch of inventory.
+Giveaways or deep discounts are frowned upon and can get you in trouble before selling your first batch of inventory.

 Using trademarked phrases or images on your product listing

 Only use your own images on your listings, alternatively, you can use stock photos as long as you have paid for the proper license.
 Also, be very careful not to infringe any trademarks by using protected terms on your listing, did you know that ‘Velcro’ is a trademark and you cannot use it without proper approval?

 Make sure you do a proper calculation of how much inventory you need to order.
 Your sales rank will suffer if you run out of product.

 This calculation is based on sales velocity, ie how many items your product typically sells per day and transit times, this is, are you shipping by air or sea?